PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/05-Classes.md

     concept exists in MATLAB, but programmers are largely shielded from and thus often unaware of it.

--   Bindings, shallow copies and deep copies: by default, Python treats objects like MATLAB handle objects.
+-   Bindings, shallow copies and deep copies: by default Python treats objects like MATLAB handle objects.

 We have now covered the primary Python data types and control structures.
 In the